SamiAlouat/samigitt/README.md

 - 👋 Hi, I’m @samigitt
 - 👀 I’m interested in coding and playing football
 - 🌱 I’m currently learning javascript python
-- 💞️ I’m looking to collaborate on a project

 <!---